Contents

 The following settings are recommended:

-If your theme uses Bootstrap 3, inherit the bootstrap3
+If your theme uses Bootstrap 3, inherit the bootstrap3 theme.

 If your theme uses Jinja as a template engine, inherit base-jinja